PostHog/posthog.com/contents/tutorials/nextjs-monitoring.md

 With everything set up for monitoring our Next.js app, we can create a dashboard that gives us a complete overview.
 On this dashboard, we will create insights for page load, time to first byte, first contentful paint, cumulative layout shift, and errors.

-To start go to the [dashboards tab](https://app.posthog.com/dashboard), click new dashboard, choose blank dashboard, then add an insight.
+To start, go to the [dashboards tab](https://app.posthog.com/dashboard), click new dashboard, choose blank dashboard, and then add an insight.

 We start with averages for our page load metrics.
 Select `LCP` as your series, then aggregate by average property value, select value as your property, enable formula mode, and divide `A` by 1000 to get seconds.
 Both the trend and number chart type work well for this.
 Once done, click "Save & add to dashboard."